 The Pillar Content Strategy Results

-All-time Organic Traffic has been growing since the day the pillar content strategy was employed as you can see from the following chart.
+All-time organic traffic has been growing since the day the pillar content strategy was employed.

 However, this doesn’t tell the whole story.
 The all-time conversion rate for organic traffic is 3.16%, and better than the 1% industry average in B2B technology.